sc-eQTLgen-consortium/WG1-pipeline-QC/docs/source/Demultiplexing/Demultiplexing_Required_Input.rst

 If you have any questions or issues, feel free to open an issue_ or directly email Drew Neavin (d.neavin @ garvan.org.au)

+This section explains the data and it's structure which will be required for the Demultiplexing pipeline.

 *Please note that all data must be aligned to hg38*